 One thing you can always count on a creative for – is to have fun!
 Artists and creatives around the world have put out their own art challenges to bring together creatives from all corners of the globe.
 These range in theme, media, intent and inspiration!

-We have selected 14 Yearly Art Challenges that are trending and super fun to do.
+We have created a list of 14 Yearly Art Challenges that are trending and super fun to do.
 Do you miss an art challenge?
 Let us know in the comments or by contacting us.

 1. The January Challenge

 A little different to the other challenges we’ve mentioned, The January Challenge is curated by creatives around the world!
 The challenge takes place throughout the month of January and is made of differently daily creative challenges.

 The challenge is facilitated by 3 guest collaborators, from which you can pick who’s prompts you’d like to follow.
 Each day you’ll be sent an email that outlines your challenge for that day, whether it be illustrating, dancing or exploring!
 Join The January Challenge community of over 30,000 people and challenge your creativity.

 Each year, challenges are crowdsources from creatives around the world.
 So, if you’d like to submit a challenge of your own for next year’s challenge, make sure you do – your challenge idea could be broadcasted to thousands of creatives around the world!

 2. Tinkerlab’s January Art Challenge

 Tinkerlab’s January Art Challenge stresses the importance of creativity in a fun, stress-free way.
 The challenge consists of daily illustration challenges that are provided via official prompt lists.

 These prompts are made to be interpreted in any and every way, in order to spark your creativity!
 You are free to experiment with any colour, texture or style you’d like, no matter your experience level.
 Make sure to set aside at least 5 minutes every day to sketch out something based on the daily prompts – all you need is a pen and some paper!